grave or even gloomy in character

 BRADY’s vanity and cussedness won’t let him give up, even though he realizes this is a sputtering

-a package of several things tied together for carrying or storing
+a package of several things tied together

 sheaf of manuscript, clutched in his raised hand, scatters in mid air.